 When you purchase or download scripts, you have to save them in a specific location.
-You might have noticed that when you installed your version of PaintShop Pro, among the subfolders that are created, you will find one called Restricted scripts and one called Trusted scripts.
+When you install your version of PaintShop Pro, you will find one folder called Restricted scripts and one called Trusted scripts.
 Why is that?

 Restricted scripts folder

 The name of this folder implies that the functions executed by the scripts are somewhat limited.
-Typically, most commands in PaintShop Pro that you would have recorded should be allowed so if you use the Record button to create your own script, it will be saved in the Restricted scripts folder by default.
+Typically, most commands in PaintShop Pro that you would have recorded should be allowed.
+If you use the Record button to create your own script, it will be saved in the Restricted scripts folder by default.

-If you get a script and you are unsure of its source, it is always a good idea to save it in the Restricted scripts folder first.
-If they need to be moved, you will be told so.
+When you get a script and you are unsure of its source, save it in the Restricted scripts folder first.
+If they need to go in the other folder, you will be told so.

 Trusted scripts folder